Herb Graver: Michigan

 He enrolled at the University of Michigan in 1900 and played on Michigan's varsity football teams in 1901, 1902 and 1903.
 During Graver's three years as a varsity football player, the Michigan Wolverines did not lose a game, compiling a three-year record of 33–0–1 and outscoring opponents 1,759 to 18.
 Graver was one of the lighter men on Michigan's football teams at 163 pounds, but it was said that he made up for his small size with aggressive playing.
 Coach Yost praised Graver for his open field play, identifying him as one of his dangerous men for opponents to let loose in the open field.

 On November 7, 1903, Graver scored five rushing touchdowns against Ohio State, tying him with Albert E. Herrnstein for the single-season record for most touchdowns scored by a player for either team in the history of the Michigan – Ohio State football rivalry.
 According to a newspaper account of the game, "Yost's 'point a minute machine'" showed terrific speed in scoring 36 points in the first half, and "Graver ran Ohio's ends at will and in the open field it seemed impossible to tackle him."
 Graver scored a total of 15 touchdowns for the 1903 season, one more than College Football Hall of Fame inductee Willie Heston.

-Graver also won favor with Yost for his versatility, playing at halfback, fullback, quarterback and end during the 1902 season.
+Graver also won favor with Yost for his versatility, playing at halfback, fullback, quarterback, and end during the 1902 season.
 Injuries required Yost to fill holes at the fullback and quarterback positions, and Graver was the player he called on.
 In response to a newspaper inquiry as to how Graver was adapting to being moved to a new position, Yost replied, "How did he do?
 That boy does well any place you put him.
-He is little, but I rather guess if I stuck him in at guard he would hustle any one in the country to keep him from doing things."
+He is little, but I rather guess if I stuck him in at guard he would hustle anyone in the country to keep him from doing things."
 At the end of the 1902 season, Graver was selected as an All-Western substitute for positions behind the line.
 The Chicago Tribune in 1902 called Graver "the best man on defense" on the Michigan team.

 At the end of the 1903 season, he was selected by Walter Camp for Collier's Weekly as a halfback on his third All-American team.

 Graver was an engineering student at Michigan and was elected as president of the engineering department's Class of 1904.
 He was also a member of the Theta Delta Chi fraternity at Michigan.
-He was also chosen to serve as a member of Michigan's Athletic Board of Control for the 1903-1904 academic year.
+He was also chosen to serve as a member of Michigan's Athletic Board of Control for the 1903–1904 academic year.